wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 1. To connect to the cluster, click the Editor left menu icon which has the name "CLOUD CODE - KUBERNETES".

-1. Click "Add a clustser to the KubeConfig" blue box.
+1. Click "Add a cluster to the KubeConfig" blue box.

 1. Select "Google Kubernetes Engine".